 | EU / EEA | Included (up to cap) | Included | €0 up to the limit |

-These figures are indicative ranges for 2026; consult the official operator website for exact details, as the fair use cap depends on your specific plan.
-For most European getaways of one or two weeks, you won't reach that limit and won't pay anything extra.
+These figures are indicative ranges for 2026; consult the official operator's website for exact data, as the reasonable use cap depends on your specific plan.
+For most European getaways of one or two weeks, you will not reach this limit and will not pay anything extra.

-Simyo roaming outside the EU: pay-per-use and bundles
+Simyo roaming outside the EU: pay-per-use and add-ons

-To give you an idea of the jump: a single video or a couple of uncontrolled map loads can result in a bill of tens of euros in non-EU destinations.
-That's why Simyo, like other operators, offers data bundles for certain areas, which reduce the price per GB in exchange for contracting them before or during the trip.
-Even so, they are usually more expensive and with fewer gigabytes than a specific travel solution.
+To get an idea of the jump: a single video or a couple of maps loaded without control can result in a bill of tens of euros in non-EU destinations.
+That's why Simyo, like other operators, offers data add-ons for certain zones, which reduce the price per GB in exchange for contracting them before or during the trip.
+Even so, they are usually more expensive and have fewer gigabytes than a specific travel solution.

-Golden rule: outside the EU, assume that pay-per-use is very expensive.
-If you don't contract a bundle or an alternative, it's safest to travel with roaming data deactivated.
+Golden rule: outside the EU, assume that pay-per-use is extremely expensive.
+If you don't contract an add-on or an alternative, the safest thing is to travel with roaming data deactivated.

-Simyo bundles vary by country and usually cover a limited number of gigabytes for a few days.
-The problem is twofold: zone coverage does not always include your exact destination, and the cost per GB remains high compared to other options.
-If you're concerned about the bill, it's advisable to compare with alternatives to expensive roaming before leaving.
+Simyo add-ons vary by country and usually cover a limited number of gigabytes for a few days.
+The problem is twofold: zone coverage doesn't always include your exact destination, and the cost per GB is still high compared to other options.
+If you're concerned about the bill, it's worth checking the eSIM vs. roaming comparison first.
 For long trips or to several countries, Simyo's pay-per-use rarely pays off.

 How to activate or deactivate roaming on Simyo

-Activating or deactivating roaming on Simyo is done from your phone and takes 1 minute.
-You don't need to call customer service for basic use in the EU, though it's a good idea to check your customer area if you're going to contract a bundle for outside Europe.
+Activating or deactivating roaming on Simyo is done from your mobile phone and takes 1 minute.
+You don't need to call customer service for basic use within the EU, although it's a good idea to check your customer area if you're going to contract an add-on for outside Europe.

 These are the general steps on most phones: